 According to the National Institute of Mental Health (NIMH), Borderline Personality Disorder is “a mental illness marked by an ongoing pattern of varying moods, self-image, and behaviour.”

 As a result, someone suffering from BPD carries out impulses that can be destructive to themselves and others they care about.
-This issue typically stems from how the individual views their position in the world, coupled with their own idea of how others should fulfil roles in their life, and when focusing on men, BPD can manifest itself in several ways that are different than a commonplace diagnosis of the disorder.
+This issue typically stems from how the individual views their position in the world.
+Further, this is coupled with their own idea of how others should fulfill roles in their life, and when focusing on men, BPD can manifest itself in several ways that are different than a commonplace diagnosis of the disorder.

 It’s important to know that BPD is associated with both genders, and each one conveys its presence differently.
 With that in mind, here’s a rundown of how men display symptoms of Borderline Personality Disorder in their everyday lives: